Who Can Access My Medical Records Without My Permission in FL? Explained

 - Public health agencies (when dealing with issues linked to public health, like diseases).

-- Law enforcement teams (if you suffered an injury as the result of a crime).
+- Law enforcement agencies (if you suffered an injury as the result of a crime and they have a valid subpoena or court order).

 It is likely that you have several medical records from different providers that ultimately feed into your overall EHR and medical records.
 This will not include any psychotherapy notes, though, as they serve as a separate entity from your medical and billing records.